 The Bank recognises a right-of-use asset and a lease liability at the lease commencement date.
-The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove any improvements made to branches or office premises.
+The right-ofuse asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an asset has been reduced to zero. estimate of costs to dismantle and remove any improvements made to branches or office premises.

 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the end of the lease term.
-In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain re-measurements of the lease liability.
+In addition, the right-ofuse asset is periodically reduced by impairment losses, if any, and adjusted for certain re-measurements of the lease liability.